A-Z INFORMATION FOR PARENTS

 HEALTH & NUTRITION

 BREAKFAST, MILK IN SCHOOL and KIDSCAN

 We provide Breakfast in school for all students who would like to participate.
 Parents of participating students assist with running the Breakfast Club at 8.30 am each school morning on a rostered basis.

 KidsCan provides in other areas of need.
 All this support ensures that our students are well equipped to focus on their learning and able to progress as expected.
 We are fortunate to be part of these programmes.

 Children's teeth are examined by the school Dental Nurse annually.
 The school dental nurse may be contacted by phoning 0800825583.

-This programme is initiated by the Ministry of Health.
-The programme aims to promote the health and wellbeing of children in our school.
+These programmes are initiated by the Ministry of Health.
+These programmes aim to promote the health and wellbeing of children in our school.
 It focuses on four priority areas: healthy eating, physical activity, being sun smart and smoke free.
-Fruit is delivered to the school twice a week and it is distributed to the children on a daily basis.
+Fruit is delivered to the school weekly and it is distributed to the children on a daily basis.